(of a boat or vessel) Opposite of to moor

 “The almshouse was, therefore, a socially stigmatizing option as well as an unsafe setting for childbirth, because of the high risk of infection.”

-Opposite of free from anxiety or doubt
+Opposite of safe, dependable, and free from any doubt

 “Our children face an uncertain future filled with evils I never had to face as a child and young adult.”